-Night landscape photography can be difficult to get right straight away.
+Night landscape photography can be challenging to get right straight away.
 Most photographers find the difference in available natural light difficult.

-Follow our lead, read through our article here and you’ll be on your way in no time.
-We have all the information you could ever need.
+Read through our article here and you’ll be on your way in no time.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 When I talk about ‘night landscape photography’, I mean shooting the starry sky with nighttime scenery.
 I do not mean astrophotography.

 Astrophotography has its own set of challenges.
 But I still consider it much easier than shooting night landscape photography for one simple reason.
 Exposure time is not an issue.

 What makes night photography so challenging is the nighttime landscape.
 Following the stars blurs the landscapes.
 Following the nighttime landscapes will blur the stars.
 To record stars as fixed points rather than trails, you are forced to use a short exposure time.

 It’s becoming more and more difficult to find a really dark sky.
 In Europe, at least.
 This is due to increased light-pollution.
 It comes from street lamps almost everywhere across the continent.

 The best thing you can do is to travel as far as possible from large cities and towns.
 Look for the dark countryside.
 To get an idea of the light-pollution in the world, visit the Light-Pollution Map website.
 There you can also see how light- pollution has changed over the last 5 years.

 I live in Belgium, under one of the most polluted skies in Europe (do I dare to say in the world?).
 Even when I travel far away from the major cities, the darkest sky I can achieve will score a 5 or 9 in the Bortle scale.
 Still, as we will see, there is hope.
 You can capture satisfying night landscapes, even in light-polluted locations.